-One-arm direct routing (DR) mode is a very high performance solution that requires little change to your existing infrastructure.
+Layer 4 DR (Direct Routing) mode is a very high performance solution that requires little change to your existing infrastructure.

 - DR mode works by changing the destination MAC address of the incoming packet to match the selected Real Server on the fly which is very fast. - When the packet reaches the Real Server it expects the Real Server to own the Virtual Services IP address (VIP).
-This means that you need to ensure that the Real Server (and the load balanced application) respond to both the Real Server's own IP address and the VIP. - The Real Servers should not respond to ARP requests for the VIP.
+This means that each Real Server (and the load balanced application) must respond to both the Real Server's own IP address and the VIP. - The Real Server should not respond to ARP requests for the VIP.
 Only the load balancer should do this.
-Configuring the Real Servers in this way is referred to as Solving the ARP Problem.
-For more information please refer to DR Mode Considerations. - On average, DR mode is 8 times quicker than NAT for HTTP, 50 times quicker for Terminal Services and much, much faster for streaming media or FTP. - The load balancer must have an Interface in the same subnet as the Real Servers to ensure layer 2 connectivity required for DR mode to work. - The VIP can be brought up on the same subnet as the Real Servers, or on a different subnet provided that the load balancer has an interface in that subnet. - Port translation is not possible with DR mode, e.g. VIP:80 $\rightarrow$ RIP:8080 is not supported. - DR mode is transparent, i.e. the Real Server will see the source IP address of the client.
+Configuring the Real Server in this way is referred to as "Solving the ARP Problem".
+For more information please refer to DR Mode Considerations. - On average, DR mode is 8 times quicker than NAT mode for HTTP and much faster for other applications such as Remote Desktop Services, streaming media and FTP. - The load balancer must have an interface in the same subnet as the Real Servers to ensure layer 2 connectivity which is required for DR mode to operate. - The VIP can be brought up on the same subnet as the Real Servers or on a different subnet provided that the load balancer has an interface in that subnet. - Port translation is not possible with DR mode, e.g. VIP:80 $\rightarrow$ RIP:8080 is not supported. - DR mode is transparent, i.e. the Real Server will see the source IP address of the client.